Improve AWS load balancer health monitoring

-- Access to the AWS EC2 console, used to determine the internal IP address of Access Gateway High Availability instances.
+- The AWS EC2 console, used to determine the internal IP address of Access Gateway high availability instances.

-- Access to the Access Gateway admin console running in AWS, used to create applications for load balancer health checks.
+- The Access Gateway admin console running in AWS, used to create applications for load balancer health checks.

 - Open a browser to the AWS EC2 console at https://console.aws.amazon.com/ec2/

 - Sign in to the AWS Console.